ralfbiedert/cheats.rs/content/_index.md

-## Type Zoo
+## Foreign Types and Traits

-A visual overview of types and traits in crates.
+A visual overview of types and traits in your crate and upstream.

 <!-- Create a horizontal scrollable area on small displays to preserve layout-->
 <div style="overflow:auto;">